 Jamie celebrates the 70th Anniversary of WFMT Radio in her SongNotes Blog.
 With a nod to Studs Terkel, Rich Warren, and current Midnight Special radio host Marilyn Rea Beyer.

 SongNotes: The Foggy Dew.
-Jamie sings, Jim Conway’s stunning whistle solo
+Jamie sings, Jimmy Conway’s stunning whistle solo

 SongNotes: Halloween.
-Portrait of Isabel, The Fairy Tree, Radio Sunday
+Portrait of Isabel, The Fairy Tree

 SongNotes: Sanctuary City, Jamie sings Anne Hills/Al Power’s new anthem to Chicago